lalat-das/CPlusPlus11-features/README.md

 # CPlusPlus11-features
-This repo will show various C++ features using sample program and READMEs.
+This repo will contain various C++ features using sample program and READMEs.